GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Knowledge Graph Construction

 \subsection{Sampling Subgraph from Existing KG}

-We illustrate how we extract subgraphs for medical codes from existing well-established biomedical KG like UMLS \citep{bodenreider2004unified} in Algorithm \ref{alg:kg_sampling}.
-We have four arguments - medical code $e$, source KG $\mathcal{G}$, hop limit $\kappa$ and window size $\epsilon$.
-In brief, we search all the triples containing $e$ for the first hop and search $\epsilon$ triples containing the other entity for each first-hop triple.
-For entity mappings across CCS, ATC and UMLS CUI, we use the ontology files provided by BioPortal\footnote{\url{https://bioportal.bioontology.org/ontologies}}.
-When setting $\kappa=2$ and $\epsilon=5$, we obtain 247,069 non-redundant KG triples with 82,628 unique entities and 80 unique relations.
+\textbf{UMLS-KG.} To extract subgraphs for medical concepts from existing well-established biomedical KG like UMLS \citep{bodenreider2004unified}, we take the following steps: \begin{enumerate} \item We use \texttt{text-embedding-ada-002} to retrieve the word embedding of all entities in the UMLS KG and all concepts contained in the target medical coding system (CCS-CM, CCS-PROC in our case) for conditions and procedures.
+For drugs (ATC-3), we use the existing ATC-to-UMLS\_CUI mapping provided by BioPortal\footnote{\url{https://bioportal.bioontology.org/ontologies}}. \item For each medical concept, we search the entity in UMLS that with the most similar word embeeding, and create a mapping from CCS/ATC concept names to those entities. \item For each UMLS entity in this mapping, we apply subgraph sampling described in the following Algorithm \ref{alg:kg_sampling}. \end{enumerate} In Algorithm \ref{alg:kg_sampling}.
+We have four arguments - medical concept $e$ (in CCS/ATC), source KG $\mathcal{G}$ (UMLS), hop limit $\kappa$ and window size $\epsilon$.
+In brief, we search all the triples containing $e$ for the first hop and search $\epsilon$ triples containing the other entity for each previous-hop triple.
+When setting $\kappa=2$ and $\epsilon=5$, we obtain 265,587 non-redundant KG triples with 137,845 unique entities and 94 unique relations, as shown in Table \ref{tb:gpt_umls_kg_stat}.